ruchikasonagote/es335-assignment1/README.md

 ## Questions/Tasks

-* Plot the waveform for data from each activity class.
+1. Plot the waveform for data from each activity class.
 Are you able to see any difference/similarities between the activities?
 You can plot a subplot having 6 colunms to show differences/similarities between the activities.
 Do you think the model will be able to classify the activities based on the data?

-* **Q1>** Do you think we need a Machine learning model to differentiate between static activities(laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
+2. Do you think we need a Machine learning model to differentiate between static activities(laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
 Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer.

-* **Q2>** Train Decision Tree using trainset and report Accuracy and confusion matrix using testset.
+3. Train Decision Tree using trainset and report Accuracy and confusion matrix using testset.

-* **Q3>** Train Decision Tree with varrying depths(2-8) using trainset and report accuracy and confusion matrix using Test set.
+4. Train Decision Tree with varrying depths(2-8) using trainset and report accuracy and confusion matrix using Test set.
 Does the accuracy changes when the depth is increased?
 Plot the accuracies and reason why such a result has been obtained.

-* **Q4>** Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress it into two features and plot a scatter plot to visualize different class of activities.
+5. Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress it into two features and plot a scatter plot to visualize different class of activities.
 Now, use [TSFEL](https://tsfel.readthedocs.io/en/latest/) ([a featurizer library](https://github.com/fraunhoferportugal/tsfel)) to create features then perform PCA to obtain two features. plot a scatter plot to visualize different class of activities.
 Are you able to see any difference?

-* **Q5>** Use the features obtained from TSFEL and train a Decision Tree.
+6. Use the features obtained from TSFEL and train a Decision Tree.
 Report the accuracy and confusion matrix using test set.
 Does featurizing works better than using the raw data?
-Compare the accuracies obtained in Q2 with the accuracies obtained using featured trainset.
-Plot the accuracies obtained in Q2 against the accuracies obtained in this question.
+Train Decision Tree with varrying depths(2-8) and compare the accuracies obtained in Q4 with the accuracies obtained using featured trainset.
+Plot the accuracies obtained in Q4 against the accuracies obtained in this question.

-* **Q6>** Use a test-train-validation split to obtain optimum depth of the tree using both raw data and features obtained.
+7. Use K-fold validation using the provided test-train-validation split to obtain optimum depth of the tree using both raw data and features obtained.
+Try experimenting with different values of K (3,5,7).

-* **Q7>** Are there any participants/ activitivies where the Model performace is bad?
+8. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why?

 **Show your results in a Jupyter Notebook or an MD file.
 If you opt for using an MD file, you should also include the code.**